xyu/FieldBackup/dev/buildroot/README.md

         watchdog, wc, which, xargs, zcat
 ```

-## Packages Included With Repo
+## Required Packages Included With Repo

-We use a statically linked `rsync` in this repo, stripped with gcc optimizations for speed rather then size because we're going to be loading this from an external disk rather then from device flash.
+We use a statically linked `rsync` in this repo, stripped with gcc optimizations for size.
+While space is not really an issue as we're going to be loading this from an external disk the device memory is small so we'll limit what needs to load.

 ```
 $ file rsync